Written By Samantha Lang-Mijes

 Vendors will typically use their client’s account number when shipping.
 Which means you have someone typing a pickup order and manually entering the account number human error is bound to happen.
 If one digit of the account number is off then oops!
 Someone else’s account gets billed.
 If you notice a shipment that does not belong on your billing, then this may have happened to you, and you can file a claim.

-Finding savings can be somewhat cumbersome to those who spend a $1,000 or more on small package shipping a week.
-With Technology on our side, Broussard Logistics has the software to identify savings in a few minutes and files claims on your behalf creating savings much easier to gain and more time to focus on other areas of your business.
+Finding savings can be somewhat cumbersome to those who spend $1,000 or more on small package shipping a week.
+With Technology on our side, Broussard Logistics has the software to identify savings in a few minutes and file claims on your behalf creating savings much easier to gain and more time to focus on other areas of your business.